By Dulcy Gregory

 Before we entered the hammam, we had been given several domino shaped tokens, each labeled for a certain part of the treatment (hammam, massage, facial, etc.) and a small cloth bag.
 A woman approached me and without saying much, took my tokens and led me into the main chamber, known as the sıcaklık (or caldarium).

 A large domed ceiling punctured with holes allowed soft streams of natural light to seep through the warm, humid air.
-A few women were resting on their pestemal on a large round marble surface, while others bathed at faucet alcoves along the perimeter of the wall.
+A few women were resting on their pestemal on a large round marble surface.
+Others bathed at faucet alcoves along the perimeter of the wall.
 One woman, covered in bubbles, was receiving a soapy massage by one of the other attendants.
-My attendant took my pestemal, rather quickly, and laid it down on the outer edge of the marble stone and motioned for me to lie down.
+My attendant took my pestemal and laid it down on the outer edge of the marble stone and motioned for me to lie down.
 I quickly settled onto the marble, partly due to my unease of now have nothing on and surprise of how quickly it all happened.

-My anxieties quickly dissipated as the warmth of the marble eased my muscles; I had almost begun to doze when my attendant suddenly reappeared and, using the cloth I had been given now as a mitt, began scrubbing my entire body with moderate pressure to remove dead skin.
-And there was enough of it.
-After the exfoliation I received a wash of warm water from a tas, or copper bowl.
+My anxieties quickly dissipated.
+As the warmth of the marble eased my muscles; I had almost begun to doze when my attendant suddenly reappeared and, using the cloth I had been given now as a mitt, began scrubbing my entire body with moderate pressure to remove dead skin.
+After the exfoliation, I received a wash of warm water from a tas, or copper bowl.
 She then began a gentler, soapy massage using a larger cloth which she fashioned into an airpocket from which to squeeze bubbles.
 To finish the bath, I was led into an alcove to a faucet where she washed my hair and all remaining soap away.

-The traditional hammam treatment in the sıcaklık was followed by a massage, facial, and foot reflexology, but certainly the most memorable aspect of the entire afternoon was the time spent in the large round marble room.
+The traditional hammam treatment in the sıcaklık was followed by a massage, facial, and foot reflexology.
+Certainly, the most memorable aspect of the entire afternoon was the time spent in the large round marble room.
 I left feeling completely revitalized and jet-lag-free.
-It’s so clear – not only how the practice has become such a tradition for citizens of Istanbul, and Turkey, but how it has also developed into a luxury for spa-goers worldwide.
+It’s so clear how the practice has become such a tradition for citizens of Istanbul, and Turkey, but how it has also developed into a luxury for spa-goers worldwide.